NationalSecurityAgency/ghidra/DevGuide.md

 We currently support Linux, macOS, and Windows 64-bit x86 systems.
 Others should be possible, but we do not test on them.

-Ensure bison and flex are installed and in your `PATH`.
 Now build using Gradle:

 On Linux: